morrownr/8821au/README.md

 ### Linux Driver for USB WiFi Adapters that are based on the RTL8811AU and RTL8821AU Chipsets

-The location for currently available version of the driver is as follows:
+The location for the currently available version of the driver is as follows:

 [8821au-20210708](https://github.com/morrownr/8821au-20210708)